If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

 Teachable vs. Udemy

-It costs a small amount to use Teachable whereas you can publish a course on Udemy free of charge.
+It costs more to use Teachable whereas you can publish a course on Udemy free of charge.
 This price discrepancy is reflected in the cut of earnings Udemy takes for course sales.

-Teachable also offers more advanced tools for course creators than Udemy.
+Teachable offers more advanced tools for course creators than Udemy.

 How Teachable Works